JENNIFER "JEN" BRAAFLADT, LPC INTERN

 I specialize in working with clients who are healing from past relationship wounds, dealing with anger, looking to improve their current relationships, want coping skills, or who want to contemplate life purpose and live a more satisfying life.
 I believe we are constantly evolving and therapy can provide the opportunity to shift our perspective when we feel safe and seen.
 I am also drawn to exploring spirituality and existential beliefs that lie underneath our earthly struggles.
 Being human is challenging!
 I am humbled by the opportunity to walk with clients on their journey and witness their resilience.

-I also work with couples experiencing communication problems, lack of intimacy, parenting issues, and infidelity among other issues.
+I also enjoy working with couples, because it can be challenging and rewarding at the same time.
+Often couples seek counseling when they feel stuck and need a compassionate, non-judgmental space to slow down and address some of the underlying issues and emotions that are keeping them from feeling connected.
+I specialize in couples experiencing communication problems, lack of intimacy, parenting issues and infidelity, among other issues.
 Couples therapy can be a place to work through repetitive conflicts and patterns.
 And the key word is WORK.
 It can be difficult but the rewards are feeling more love and less frustration.
 When you feel safe and seen in your primary relationship, the rest of life’s challenges can feel lighter as well.
 Being in a relationship is one of the hardest things we do as humans.
 It can challenge us to the very core.
 I understand this firsthand and enjoy working with couples because I have so much hope and enthusiasm for watching relationships shift and transform.